ThePotatoPvP/Potabot/README.md

 ## Commands

-- `p!help`: Displays a helpful help page with all available commands.
+- General
+    - `/ping` : Sends Pong.
+    - `/8b` : Helps you make tough decisions.
+    - `/roast` : Roasts someone for you.
+    - `/luv` : Sends a pickup line aimed to your loved one.
+- Music
-- `p!play <song>`: Plays audio from a link.
+    - `p!play <song>` : Plays audio from a link.
-- `p!skip`: Skips the currently playing song.
+    - `p!skip` : Skips the currently playing song.
-- `p!queue`: Displays the current song queue.
+    - `p!queue` : Displays the current song queue.
-- `p!stop`: Stops playing music and clears the queue.
+    - `p!stop` : Stops playing music and clears the queue.
+- Miscellianous
+    - `/bubble` : Adds a speech bubble on top of an image and turns it into a GIF.
+    - `/yt-summarise` : Gives a brief summary  of a youtube video

 ## Contributing